Introit

 Homily

-Lent, of course, is the season when catechumens enter their final period of preparation for baptism at the Easter Vigil while the rest of us are preparing to renew our baptismal promises – what might well be termed our “baptismal covenant.”
-And whenever that “hour” took place – whether as children or as adults – it was sealed with vows from which all other promises we have made in hours of decision are derived.
-For the hour of baptism, and then confirmation, defines us above all else as Christians, thosecounted among the members of Christ (Prayer after Communion).
+Which should give us all pause as we prepare to renew our baptismal promises during the Easter liturgy two weeks from now.
+In many ways, the whole of our Lenten observance will culminate in that moment as we have all assumed the role of a catechumen throughout these forty days.
+And whenever the “hour” of our baptism took place – whether as a child or as an adult – it was sealed with vows from which all other promises we have made in hours of decision are derived.
+For the hour of baptism, and then confirmation, defines us as Christians, those counted among the members of Christ (Prayer after Communion).

-But those other “hours” also define us in other ways: the hour of vocational decision, the moment we chose a school to attend, a career to pursue, a place to live, a cause to espouse, a person to marry: all these decisive moments make us who we are.
+But those other “hours” also define us in other ways: the hour of vocational decision, the moment we chose a school to attend, a career to pursue, a place to live, a cause to espouse, a person to marry: all these decisive moments have also made us who we are.
 And each such “hour” brought with it duties and responsibilities, leading us to put in many other “hours” of fidelity, daily decisions of devotion, of keeping promises not lightly made, or lightly withdrawn.
 So it’s always a wrenching experience to trade one hour of decision for another even should there be sound reasons for it.
-And there may certainly be compelling reasons for the examples I’ve mentioned.
-I’ve surely had my moments.
+And there may be certainly be compelling reasons to chart new courses for our lives.
+I’ve surely had my own moments as has my community.
+In recent weeks, a number of us have rescinded either the hour of their ordination or their religious profession, despite the promises made at that time to persevere for life.

-Sometimes we may have to rescind a prior commitment for the sake of a greater good.
-Still, sadness usually surrounds us then, even where sound cause exists for a radical change in direction, newly-decisive “hours.”
+Now I realize we all may have to rescind a prior commitment for the sake of a greater good whether personal or communal.
+Still, sadness often surrounds us at such times, even where sound cause exists for a radical change in direction, to face newly-decisive “hours.”
 Dismay, disappointment, and doubts may persist even after minds are made up.
-“If only I had a parish where people were more receptive.”
+“If only I had a community where people were more receptive to me.”
 “If only my colleagues were more supportive.”
 “If only we tried harder to make things work.”
 “If only the church were more open.”
-“If only ‘they’ were more understanding.”
-Longing for what might have been might continue to haunt us with thoughts like these, when crossroads take us where we preferred not to go.
-Or even when we maintain our previous commitments, the tracks of a parallel life might continue to beckon.
+“If only ‘they’ could see things differently.”
+Longing for what might have been might continue to haunt us with thoughts like these, when crossroads take us where we would prefer not to go or circumstances took us by complete surprise.
+Even when we maintain our previous commitments, the tracks of a parallel life might continue to beckon us in moments of doubt or daydream.

-Now some of us will never face such life-shaking “hours.”
-Some of us already have, the unknown lives that awaited us having now become familiar.
+Of course, some of us will never face such life-shaking “hours.”
+Some of us already have, unknown or unimagined lives having now become familiar.
 Hopefully, new commitments have given meaning and purpose to life with the time for blame, past.
-But whether we strive to be faithful in ways old or new to us, we know that fidelity comes at a price.
+But whether we strive to be faithful in ways old or new, we know that fidelity comes at a price.
 Grains of wheat, after all, must die, to produce much fruit (cf. G).
 And in those hours of decision, when we said “I do believe,” “I do take thee,” “I will serve,” we may never have suspected at just how high a price.
-There was a time, remember, when baptism pretty much guaranteed you would soon die a martyr.
+There was a time, remember, when baptism often guaranteed you would die a martyr.
+And such times have returned in our own living memory.

-This Lent we too have sought, with God’s grace, to overcome whatever keeps us from the obedience we see in Christ, whatever might diminish the sincerity of those baptismal promises we will renew on Easter, in our own covenant sealed with a faithful, but demanding, God.
-After all, it is the “hour” we’ve all been waiting for.
+This Lent we too have sought, with God’s grace, to overcome whatever keeps us from the obedience we see in Christ, whatever might diminish the sincerity of those baptismal promises we will renew on Easter, our own covenant sealed with a faithful, but demanding, God.
+It is, after all, the “hour” we’ve all been waiting for.

 In our hearts, O God, you have written a covenant of grace, sealed by the obedience of Jesus your Son.
 Raise us up with Christ, the grain fallen to earth that yields a harvest of everlasting life.
 Bring us to glorify your name by following faithfully where he has led.
 We ask this through Christ our Lord.
 Amen.
 (ICEL; 1998)